 Brushes – I’ve bought a fair few makeup brushes in 2014, including some higher-end brushes from MAC.
 My favourites?
 Easy, hands down, top marks to Makeup Geek for two of their eyeshadow brushes.
 I use both the Soft Dome Brush (aka fluffy blending brush) and the Pencil brush daily.
 These made my Mum’s Christmas stocking this year, she was rapt.
 The pencil brush is teeny tiny and is perfect for detailed eye work like smudging eyeshadow along your lower lash line, or blending out eyeliner.
 These brushes proved to me that you don’t have to spend a fortune on brushes to come up trumps.
 Speaking of which, I purchased a MAC 224 (tapered blending brush) which does exactly the same thing as MUG’s Soft Dome Brush at three, if not four, times the price and – stinkbum, it’s not as good.
 Here’s the link to the blog post I did on a Makeup Geek haul earlier this year, you can find out more info here abut these brushes.

 There’s three of em’ and if you follow me on Facebook, you’ll recognise these titles.
 Two are from Liane Moriarty and I devoured both The Husband’s Secret and Big Little Lies.
 These reads resulted in seriously late nights and mega eye bags with so much puffiness I couldn’t find an anti-puff product that would deal to ’em.
+I was even considering getting Under eye filler at one point!
+I suppose that is just the price you pay for a life spent reading amazing books.
 Liane offers sensational chick lit reads with more twist and turns than you can poke a stick at.
 If you get through Big Little Lies without adopting the phrase “Oh calamity” and wanting a Star Wars light sabre, you are doing well.
 Here’s my blog review on The Husband’s Secret from August..

 The Woman Who Stole My Life by Marian Keyes.
 I’m a big Marian fan and love how she blends together humour, drama and some fairly serious/dark topics.
 The story centres around Stella, who after spending a year being paralysed in hospital, writes a book about her experience and her life takes off in all different directions.My only criticism of this book was that I got a bit muddled with the chopping and changing timeframes.
 Other than that, Marian strikes gold again.